deepstreamIO/ds-demo-retrospective-board/README.md

   </script>
 ```

-Now that we have the deepstream library included we'll need to get it connect to the server.
+Now that we have the deepstream library included we'll need to get it to connect to the server.

 ```javascript
 const client = deepstream( 'localhost:6020' );
 ```

 ##### Logging in
 Since we want to limit users who can use the board we are going to have to get the username and password from a minimalistic login form:

 ```html